Justice-Reaper/Hyprland-Dotfiles/README.md

 sudo chmod 644 /etc/pacman.d/hooks/rofi-launcher-filter.hook
 ```

-**Fix disk mounting in Thunar:**
+### 2.32 Fix disk mounting in Thunar

 ```bash
 sudo cp mount_options.conf /etc/udisks2
 sudo chmod 644 /etc/udisks2/mount_options.conf
 ```

-## 15. Rollback — recover the system when everything breaks
+## 3. How to recover the system when everything breaks

-### If GRUB works
+### 3.1 If GRUB works

-Reboot → in GRUB select `Artix Linux snapshots` → choose the snapshot you want to restore → it boots in read-only mode → verify it works.
+Reboot → in GRUB select `Artix Linux snapshots` → choose the snapshot you want to restore → it boots in read-only mode → verify it works

-### If GRUB doesn't work (live USB)
+### 3.2 If GRUB doesn't work (live USB)

-Boot from the Artix USB.
+Boot from the Artix USB

 ```bash
 su root
 ```

-Mount the btrfs partition WITHOUT a subvolume (top level):
+Mount the btrfs partition WITHOUT a subvolume (top level)

 ```bash
 mount /dev/nvme0n1p2 /mnt
 ```

-View available snapshots:
+View available snapshots

 ```bash
 ls /mnt/@snapshots/
 ```

-View the description of each snapshot:
+View the description of each snapshot

 ```bash
 for dir in /mnt/@snapshots/*/; do echo "=== $(basename $dir) ==="; grep -o '<description>.*</description>' "$dir/info.xml"; done
 ```

-Move the broken system and replace with the good snapshot (change NUMBER to the one you choose):
+Move the broken system and replace with the good snapshot (change NUMBER to the one you choose)

 ```bash
 mv /mnt/@ /mnt/@broken
 btrfs subvolume snapshot /mnt/@snapshots/NUMBER/snapshot /mnt/@
 ```

-If GRUB is also broken, fix it with chroot:
+If GRUB is also broken, fix it with chroot

 ```bash
 mount -o rw,noatime,compress=zstd:1,subvol=@ /dev/nvme0n1p2 /media